 How the competition will work

-Professional advisors designated by the Royal Architectural Institute of Canada (RAIC) will oversee the overall competition process.
+The Royal Architectural Institute of Canada (RAIC) has endorsed this design competition and has designated professional advisors to oversee the overall competition process.
+RAIC’s role includes:

 The competition will be done in 2 phases.

 Phase 1 was open to all interested parties and closed on March 2, 2021.
 In this phase, firms had to demonstrate they were qualified to do the work.
 We are now assessing the submissions based on the criteria in the Request for Qualification.

 The 12 firms with the highest evaluated score will be invited to participate in phase 2, the design competition.

 Phase 2: Architectural design competition: Request for Proposals

 Phase 2 will take place in 2 stages.

 - This stage is expected to begin in summer 2021